R.M.Williams OUTBACK Magazine

 Present tense; no use of first person; casual, relaxed, conversational; magazine not newspaper style (don't tell the story in the first para, run sentences together, build up the interest, use people as the means to the end etc).

-Copy should be generated in Microsoft Word and submitted on disc or by email to firstname.lastname@example.org
+Copy should be generated in Microsoft Word and submitted by email to firstname.lastname@example.org